Unified Access Gateway | Released on 6 April 2021

 What is New in This Release

-VMware Unified Access Gateway 2009.1 includes bug fixes, which is documented in the Resolved Issues section.
+- VMware Unified Access Gateway 2103.1 includes a bug fix, which is documented in the Resolved Issues section.

 The Unified Access Gateway user interface, online help, and product documentation are available in Japanese, French, German, Spanish, Brazilian Portuguese, Simplified Chinese, Traditional Chinese, and Korean.
 For the complete documentation, go to the Documentation Center.